Amankumar2010/k8s-Cluster-on-rasp-pi5/README.md

 # 🧵 k8s-Cluster-on-rasp-pi5

-Tutorial on how to set up a multi-node Kubernetes cluster on **Raspberry Pi 5** from scratch.
+Tutorial on how to set up a multi-node Kubernetes cluster on **Raspberry Pi 5** from scratch running Ubuntu server LTS via headless SSH setup.

 ---